Dynamical Formation of Charged Wormholes: The wormhole solution with electric field

 This is finite in $r \rightarrow \pm \infty$ limit.
 This means that the affine parameter along the outgoing null geodesic from the throat to $r \to \infty$ is finite, which means that $r \to \infty$ is actually not null infinity.

 Finally we investigate the curvature scalars.
 By plugging the asymptotic expressions \eqref{hayb} and \eqref{haybd} into Eqs.~\eqref{eq:R}, \eqref{eq:RR}, and \eqref{eq:CC}, we obtain

 Both Eqs.~\eqref{risq} and \eqref{kret} diverge in $r \rightarrow \infty$ limit.
-Thus, this spacetime is not only non-asymptotically flat, but also has curvature singularities in the asymptotic region~\footnote{Lack of asymptotically flatness was mentioned in Ref.~cite{Hayward:2002pm}.
+Thus, this spacetime is not only non-asymptotically flat, but also has curvature singularities in the asymptotic region~\footnote{Lack of asymptotically flatness was mentioned in Ref.~\cite{Hayward:2002pm}.
 However, they did not refer to the singularity.}.